steqeq/0000/docs/examples/machine_learning/migraphx_optimization.md

     }
     ```

-2. To compile this program, you can use CMake and you only need to link the `migraphx::c` library to use MIGraphX's C++ API.
+2. To compile this program, you can use CMake and you only need to link the `migraphx::c` library to use the MIGraphX C++ API.
 The following is the `CMakeLists.txt` file that can build the earlier example:

     ```cmake
     cmake_minimum_required(VERSION 3.5)